bevyengine/rfcs/rfcs/41-ui-navigation.md

 and keeping track in the `FocusState` which cursor the `Focused`, `Activated` and `Prioritized` variants are for.

+### Higher level wrappers

+In this RFC we discussed the possibility of improved API in a few places:
+- The `bevy-ui-navigation` [`event_helpers`] module, to simplify interacting with `NavEvent`s
+- A visual wrapper for menu navigation that handles `display` `Style`s of menus when they are entered and left

 ## Drawbacks and design limitations

 ### Major differences with the current focus implementation